savonet/book/audio.md

 #### Filters

-The last basic effect we are going to introduce are _filters_, which only keep some frequencies of the input signal.
+The last basic effect we are going to introduce are _filters_\index{filter}, which only keep some frequencies of the input signal.
 There are three main types:

 - low-pass filters only keep low frequencies (below a given _cutoff_ frequency),